 Remark: Although all remaining brushes are deleted when the application exits, the application should try to clean up all brushes itself.
 This is because wxWidgets cannot know if a pointer to the brush object is stored in an application data structure, and there is a risk of double deletion.

 '''

-getColour(This) -> wx:wx_colour4()

 Types:

 This = wxBrush()

 Returns a reference to the brush colour.

 See: setColour/4

 getStipple(This) -> wxBitmap:wxBitmap()

 Types:

+This = wxBrush()

 '''